Born in rural County Armagh, Finbar got his first taste of music in his teens playing rock in the Newry-Dundalk area.

 He set aside music to study mathematics at Sheffield which led to a year teaching in West London.
-Here he met and played briefly with Gus Isadore (Kiss from the Rose) before returning to Ireland – to study medicine in Belfast.
-“I felt that I could do something more useful for society than teach maths and was lucky enough to get a second bit at the academic cherry ...
-Apart from the occasional party I didn’t play much in those years but sporadically I felt the impulse to write”.
-While practising as a doctor Finbar found himself writing again - “Usually social issues that would bug me - with the occasional slant of humour and satire”.
+Here he met and played briefly with Gus Isadore (Kiss from the Rose) before returning to Ireland to continue his studies.
+Finbar says "Apart from the occasional party I didn’t play much in those years but sporadically I felt the impulse to write... usually about social issues that would bug me - with the occasional slant of humour and satire”.

-“Bullet proof writing...” – Devon Sproule.
+“Bullet-proof writing...” – Devon Sproule.

 Finbar settled in Newry in 2007 and started writing more.
 He recorded The Ship of Fools in 2011, once again with Peter O'Hanlon in Strabane, Co Tyrone.
 He has since collaborated on many projects and is currently working on his third album.